Waffen-SS: Invasion of Poland

 In August 1939, Hitler placed the Leibstandarte and the SS-VT under the operational control of the Army High Command (OKH).
 Himmler retained command of the Totenkopfstandarten for employment behind the advancing combat units in what were euphemistically called "special tasks of a police nature".

 In spite of the swift military victory over Poland in September 1939, the regular army felt that the performance of the SS-VT left much to be desired; its units took unnecessary risks and had a higher casualty rate than the army.
 They also stated that the SS-VT was poorly trained and its officers unsuitable for combat command.
 As an example, the OKW noted that the Leibstandarte had to be rescued by an army regiment after becoming surrounded by the Poles at Pabianice.
 In its defence, the SS insisted that it had been hampered by having to fight piecemeal instead of as one formation, and was improperly equipped by the army to carry out its objectives.
 Himmler insisted that the SS-VT should be allowed to fight in its own formations under its own commanders, while the OKW tried to have the SS-VT disbanded altogether.
 Hitler was unwilling to upset either the army or Himmler, and chose a third path.
 He ordered that the SS-VT form its own divisions but that the divisions would be under army command.
 Hitler resisted integrating the Waffen-SS into the army, as it was intended to remain the armed wing of the party and to become an elite police force once the war was won.

 During the invasion, numerous war crimes were committed against the Polish people.
 The Leibstandarte became notorious for torching villages without military justification.
 Members of the Leibstandarte also committed atrocities in numerous towns, including the murder of 50 Polish Jews in Błonie and the massacre of 200 civilians, including children, who were machine gunned in Złoczew.
 Shootings also took place in Bolesławiec, Torzeniec, Goworowo, Mława, and Włocławek.
 Eicke's SS-TV field forces were not military.
-"Their military capabilities were employed instead in terrorizing the civilian population through acts that included hunting down straggling Polish soldiers, confiscating agricultural produce and livestock, and torturing and murdering large numbers of Polish political leaders, aristocrats, businessmen, priests, intellectuals, and Jews."

 His Totenkopfverbände troops were called on to carry out "police and security measures" in the rear areas.
 What these measures involved is demonstrated by the record of SS Totenkopf Standarte "Brandenburg".
 It arrived in Włocławek on 22 September 1939 and embarked on a four-day "Jewish action" that included the burning of synagogues and the execution en-masse of the leaders of the Jewish community.
 On 29 September the Standarte travelled to Bydgoszcz to conduct an "intelligentsia action".